Rossana Rossanda: Biography

-Rossanda was born in Pula, then part of Italy.
+Rossanda was born in Pula, then part of Kingdom of Italy.
 She studied in Milan and was a student of philosopher Antonio Banfi.
-At a very young age, she took part in the Italian resistance and, following the end of World War II, she joined the Italian Communist Party (PCI).
-After a short period, secretary Palmiro Togliatti named her responsible for culture in the party.
+At a very young age, she took part in the Italian resistance.
+Following the end of World War II, she joined the Italian Communist Party (PCI).
+After a short period, the party secretary Palmiro Togliatti named her responsible for culture in the party.
 She was elected for the first time to the Italian Chamber of Deputies in 1963.

-In 1968 she published a small essay, entitled L'anno degli studenti ("The Year of the students"), in which she declared her support for the youth movement.
-Rossanda was part of a minority inside the PCI that was against the Soviet Union, and, together with Luigi Pintor, Valentino Parlato, and Lucio Magri founded the party and newspaper il manifesto.
-This caused her expulsion from the Communist Party after its XII National Congress held in Bologna.
+In 1968, Rossanda published a small essay entitled L'anno degli studenti ("The Year of the Students"), in which she declared her support for the youth movement.
+Rossanda was part of a minority inside the PCI that was against the Soviet Union, and together with Luigi Pintor, Valentino Parlato, and Lucio Magri founded the party and newspaper il manifesto.
+This caused her expulsion from the PCI after its XII National Congress held in Bologna.

-In the 1972 elections, Il Manifesto obtained only 0.8% of the votes.
-It therefore merged with the Proletarian Unity Party, forming the Proletarian Unity Party for Communism.
+In the 1972 Italian general election, il manifesto obtained 0.8% of the votes.
+In 1974, it merged with the Proletarian Unity Party, forming the Proletarian Unity Party for Communism (PdUP).
 She later abandoned party politics but kept her role as director of il manifesto.
+Between 1981 and 1983, she was also a member of the editorial board of the feminist magazine L'Orsaminore.

 Rossanda died on 20 September 2020 at the age of 96.